Logo learn the Quran caption learn the Quran

 Words: BiKufrihim = Because of their disbelieving - Because of their rejection of Faith, Qawl = Utterance, Buhtan = False accusation, Atheem = Grave - Very terrible.

-Q: According to Allah are the wives of the Prophet Muhammad the same as any other women?
+Q: According to Allah is the status of the wives of the Prophet Muhammad the same as any other women?

 A: O wives of the Prophet you are not like any other women if you protect yourselves by fearing Allah so do not be submissive in speech* lest the one who has sickness (psychological) in his heart should be moved with lust and say kind words; And settle in your houses** and do not display your charms like the displaying of the former Ignorance time (pre-Islam) and perform the prayer and give the prescribed charity and obey Allah and His prophet (Muhammad) - for Allah indeed wants to eliminate the bad acts from you - the People of the House (Prophet Muhammad's) and to purify you a complete purification; And memorize what is being recited in your houses from Allah's Lines (Qur'an) and Wisdom for Allah is the Most-Kind, the Well-Acquainted.